santiagosayshey/Brain-Two/docs/Computer Science/Databases & Ethical Data/Assignment 6.md

 ![](docs/Images/Pasted%20image%2020231029064653.png)

 - This information varies.
-According to some Reddit threads online, this cutoff date has been extended to April 2023
+According to some OpenAI help threads online, this cut-off date has been extended to April 2023 in some regions.
+The original cut-off date was January 2021 (When ChatGPT first released in November 2022)

 ![](docs/Images/Pasted%20image%2020231028112849.png)
 - This is really interesting.
 It comprehends that it's cut-off date is January 2022, yet still provides an (incorrect) answer for the 2022 Champion but not the 2023 Champion.